jimbobbennett/smart-garden-ornaments/architecture-guides/device-code-walkthrough.md

 The `on start` block is run once when the device is first powered up.
 It starts by configuring the radio - setting the group to 1 and setting the power as high as possible.
 All micro:bits on the same radio group can message each other, but won't receive messages from other radio groups.
 Power is a scale from 0-7, with 7 being the highest power.
 Over clear air, a power of 7 means radio signals can reach up to 70 metres!

+> The higher the radio power, the faster the batteries will lose power.
+If you know a device is going to be close to another then you can reduce the power to save battery life.

 Next the brightness is set to 128.
 This is the brightness of the LEDs and is on a scale from 0-255.
 Reducing the brightness will help with the battery life.

 The `device_id` is then set.
 This is not the device ID used by IoT Central, but a code that is mapped by the Hub.
 Radio messages sent and received by micro:bits are limited to 19 characters, so to keep the message size down, single or double digit device IDs can be used instead of the full device ID.
 The Hub will then map these.
 This `device_id` value needs to be changed for each micro:bit that is programmed - this is the only bit of code that needs to be updated when programming a micro:bit.